keera-studios/magic-cookies/README.md

 # Eat all the cookies on the tray!

-Magic Cookies is our first commercially released Haskell game for Android.
+Magic Cookies is our first commercially released Haskell game for Android and iOS.

 # Installation
 Magic Cookies is available for [AppStore](https://play.google.com/store/apps/details?id=uk.co.keera.games.magiccookies) for iOS and on [Google Play](https://play.google.com/store/apps/details?id=uk.co.keera.games.magiccookies) for Android!